ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 developers to pick the right tool for their job as well as clarify the future development of the two concepts.

+### Improve the properties in Items / Restrict the accepted types
+Currently, the values of the properties are not sanitized by htmlentities as, e.g. the values are.
+This is due to the need of passing Icons as rendered strings by legacy List GUIs.
+As soon as those are fully abandoned (or are not feeding any Items anymore), we should again sanitize the values, and pass Icons as proper Icon Components.

 ### Define JS-Patterns for the UI-Framework